ishumancentricai/fairlea/_pages/team.md

     </td>
     <td style="vertical-align: top; padding-left: 20px;">
         <p><strong>Leopold Müller</strong></p>
-        <p>Researcher at the Branch Business & Information Systems Engineering of the Fraunhofer FIT and a PhD candidate at the University of Bayreuth at the Chair of Information Systems and Human-Centric AI.
+        <p>Leopold Müller is a researcher at the Branch Business & Information Systems Engineering of the Fraunhofer FIT and a PhD candidate at the University of Bayreuth at the Chair of Information Systems and Human-Centric AI.
 In his research, he focuses on developing LLM solutions for real-world applications and AI-based decision support systems in minimal invasive surgeries.</p>
         <a href="mailto:john@example.com" style="text-decoration: none; margin-right: 10px;">
         📧 Email
         </a>